Find an Orthodontist near you

 Elastics

-Small rubber bands that use gentle – but continuous – force to allow an individual tooth to be moved or for the jaw to be realigned.
+Small rubber bands that use gentle – but continuous – force to allow an individual tooth to be moved or for the jaw/bite to be realigned.
 They must be worn and changed regularly by the wearer.

 Extraction